 Like comparing apples in the grocery store, you can perform a home insurance comparison.

-If you are trying to capitalize on bundling savings to lower home insurance costs, cross-reference your home insurance options with this list of car insurance providers to find companies that can offer you both.
+If you are trying to capitalize on bundling savings to lower home insurance costs, consider cross-referencing your home insurance options with this list of car insurance providers to find companies that can offer you both.

 3. Ask for discounts